Should International Students Take AP Classes for U.S. College Admissions?

 Many colleges allow AP credits to be used for advanced placement, skipping introductory courses, or even fulfilling general education requirements.
 Most U.S. colleges require a score of 4 or 5 for credit.
 Check if your AP credits can help you graduate early or if they’ll give you more flexibility in choosing higher-level courses once you’re on campus.
 When you register for the AP exam through the College Board, make sure to have your scores sent directly to the colleges you’re applying to.

-Where Do I Take AP Exams?
+Where Do I Take AP Exams Outside of the USA?

 AP Exams are administered only in May each year and require advance registration.
 Students in India who wish to take AP Exams have the option to register at any of the authorized AP test centers located throughout India.
 Over 30 centers are serving as test centers across dozens of cities.
 There are a total of 28 exams offered.
 Please find more information on the official college board site here.